Homebrew/homebrew-bundle/Readme.md

 (Or there is always MacPorts...)

+## Contributors

+Over 10 different people have contributed to the project, you can see them all here: https://github.com/Homebrew/homebrew-brewdler/graphs/contributors

 ## Development

 Source hosted at [GitHub](http://github.com/Homebrew/homebrew-brewdler).
 Report Issues/Feature requests on [GitHub Issues](http://github.com/Homebrew/homebrew-brewdler/issues).

+Tests can be ran with `rake spec`

 ### Note on Patches/Pull Requests

  * Fork the project.
  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
+ * Add documentation if necessary.
  * Commit, do not mess with Rakefile, version, or history.
-   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
- * Send me a pull request.
+ * Send a pull request.
 Bonus points for topic branches.

 ## Copyright

 Copyright (c) 2015 Andrew Nesbitt.
-See LICENSE for details.
+See [LICENSE](https://github.com/Homebrew/homebrew-brewdler/blob/master/LICENSE) for details.